Tuesday, June 17, 2025

 *Richard White*

 Fun City on the Keansburg Boardwalk had this machine along with Nip It and quite a few more. and you'll see this one in the background in American Graffiti when Richard Dreyfuss was doing his inhiation for The Pharos.
-And Daniel's Uncle Richard loved that was able to play those machines.
-And raved about his artwork.
+And Daniel's Uncle Richard loved that I was able to play those machines - and raved about his artwork.

-The main thing I really love about Daniel's collection is the family history that is tied to it.
+The main thing I really love about Daniel's entire monster and western toy collection is the family history that is tied to it.
 Because not only were his dad and his uncle so much of a part of it, his mother and grandfather contributed to it as well.

 *Daniel's photo that appeared in Famous Monsters issue #92*